Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ProjectWideActions.md

 The Input System stores your configuration of [Input Actions](Actions.md) and their associated [Bindings](ActionBindings.md), [Action Maps](ActionsEditor.html#configure-action-maps) and [Control Schemes](ActionBindings.md#control-schemes) in an [Action Asset](ActionAssets.md) file.

 While it's possible to have more than one Action Asset in a project, most projects only ever need a single Action Asset.
-This is because an Action Asset can contain multiple [Action Maps](ActionsEditor.html#configure-action-maps), which each containing a set of actions relevant to the various parts of your project (such as UI navigation, Gameplay, etc).
+This is because an Action Asset can contain multiple [Action Maps](ActionsEditor.html#configure-action-maps), which each containing a set of actions relevant to the various parts of your project (such as UI navigation, gameplay, etc).

 The Input System's **project-wide actions** feature allows you to choose an individual Action Asset as being available project-wide, which means the actions within that asset are available more conveniently through the Input System API without needing to set up a reference to the Actions Asset.

+The Action Asset assigned as project-wide is also a [preloaded asset](https://docs.unity3d.com/ScriptReference/PlayerSettings.GetPreloadedAssets.html), loaded when your app starts up, and kept available until until it terminates.

-Therefore, unless you have specific project requirements that require more than one Action Asset, the recommended workflow is to use a single Action Asset assigned as the project-wide actions, as described below.
+Unless you have specific project requirements that require more than one Action Asset, the recommended workflow is to use a single Action Asset assigned as the project-wide actions, as described below.

 ## Create and Assign a Project-Wide Actions Asset